Eckmatt/SEC335/week9/week9.md

 #### Reflection
 I struggled a lot in this lab - I wouldn't have found the key places to inject sql if it wasn't for talking to classmates about how I was stuck.
 I feel like there was an SQL class that I missed during my time here as a student - I don't really understand the language after all the times I've used it.
 Perhaps I'll have to spend additional time just learning it.
+I think the system administrator should probably get hip to SQL injection - once I found the proper places to perform it, I got exactly what I needed.
+Finding a way to sanitize the user input is ESSENTIAL for this kind of stuff